strapi/strapi/docs/3.0.0-beta.x/cli/CLI.md

 ## strapi console

-Start the server and let you eval commands into your application in real time.
+Start the server and eval commands in your application in real time.

 ```bash
 strapi console